noob2/Planetarium/README.md

-This is simple physix based, planetary simulator
+This is simple physics based, planetary simulator